johnsonjh/6FORTH/README.txt

 6FORTH is a floating point FORTH language interpreter.

-6FORTH supports a subset of the standard FORTH vocabulary.
+6FORTH supports a small subset of the standard FORTH vocabulary.

+This program is a revision of Tiny FORTH written by David Malmberg, originally published in "Commodore Power/Play", Volume 4, Number 1, Pg.
+104-111, February/March 1985, written in LOGO, translated to C by Kathy Larkin for Honeywell/Bull CP-6.

 The FORTH language is stack oriented.
 That is, all numeric arguments are put on a stack.
 FORTH uses Reverse Polish Notation (RPN) where arithmetic